partio-scout/pos-frontend/README.md

    - If you created the folder in finder open a terminal and `cd` to the folder
    - Next run the following commands to create the required files for generating the certificates
      - Create a root key: `openssl genrsa -des3 -out rootCA.key 2048`
+     - Create RootCA.key pass phrase when terminal asks for it and save it somewhere (You're going to need it later)
      - Create a root certificate: `openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.pem`
        - It's enough to only fill some fields here.
 E.g. Country as `fi` and location as `Helsinki`
    - Next you need to add the created root certificate as trusted in your Keychain Access application